“This race is very, very different": Democrats feel momentum in what may be the closest House race

 In general, Korn and Simons said that these voters were polite but that they had some negative experiences with voters who called them “evil” for supporting Democrats or would yell “Trump” through their window while refusing to answer their doors.

-It was also relatively common for unaffiliated voters to live in a politically divided household, most often with the women of the house registered with the Democratic Party and the men unaffiliated or with parents who are affiliated with a party and their children being unaffiliated.
+It was also relatively common for unaffiliated voters to live in a politically divided household, most often with the women of the house registered with the Democratic Party and the men unaffiliated or with parents affiliated with a party and their children being unaffiliated.

 Volunteers for the Gillen campaign also said that the vast majority of the volunteers lived in the district, though there were some New York City residents who came out to the swing district to volunteer, including some groups of New York University students.